thesalesrebellion/thesalesrebellion.github.io/basecamp.md

     type: Interrupt Marketing
     image: "/img/logo-small.jpg"
     description: This is where the rubber meets the road.
 Here, the synthesis of sales and marketing is created and the line between the two is destroyed.
 There is no room for a lag between the marketing department and the sales division.
     disabled: true
-  - title: The Social Game
-    link: "#"
-    lesson_count: 7
-    length: 3hr 40min
-    type: Interrupt Marketing
-    image: "/img/logo-small.jpg"
-    description: This section is all about utilizing social media.
-We discuss the various platforms and how to create a strategic approach to building business via social media.
-We cover various demographics of each platform, as well as providing an understanding of the separate metrics and how to judge ROI in a digital space.
-    disabled: true
   - title: To Be Continued...
     link: "#"